MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 The BOM structure, on the other hand, describes the logical and semantic product structure that spans multiple digital twins.
 Instead of focusing on geometry, it defines how different components — potentially originating from different business partners — are related in a product hierarchy.
 Each child item in the BOM points to the Catena-X ID of another digital twin, allowing an *Tier n* twin, for example, to reference parts or sub-assemblies provided by suppliers *Tier n+1*.
 Through this model, the overall product composition across the supply chain can be represented consistently.
 These connected digital twins can contain geometry data as well but don't have to.

-In short, SingleLevelSceneNode connects geometry within one digital twin, whereas SingleLevelBOM connects digital twins with each other.
-The SingleLevelSceneNode model builds the internal spatial view of a twin, while the BOM model builds the external structural view across organizational boundaries — together forming a complete digital representation of both the product’s geometry and its multi-partner assembly hierarchy.
+In short, SingleLevelSceneNode connects geometry within one digital twin, whereas SingleLevelBOM connects multiple digital twins with each other.
+The SingleLevelSceneNode model builds the internal spatial view of a twin, while the BOM model builds the external structural view across organizational boundaries — combined they complete a digital representation of both the product’s geometry and its multi-partner assembly hierarchy.
 The overview can be found in the following table.

 | Feature                       | **SingleLevelSceneNode**                                                                                | **SingleLevelBOM**                                                                                            |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- |